gipfeli-io/documentation/docs/architecture/frontend/offline-support.md

 title: Offline Support
 ---
 ## PWA basics
-A PWA (Progressive Web App) is a simple way to give a user the feel of a native app without writing a native app.
+A PWA (Progressive Web App) is a simple way to give a user the feel of a native app without requiring the developer to write a native app.
 The application is installable on a device (can also be a laptop) and can be used accessing an icon on the home screen/desktop.
-With the help of a manifest file we can configure the look of the app during startup, how it is displayed on the device and the app icon.
+With the help of a manifest file we can configure the look of the app during startup, how it is displayed on the device and the app icon that is added to the home screen/desktop.
 There are some limitations like accessing the hardware (e.g. storage) of a device but overall the app feels like a native app.
+It also lets us circumvent the sometimes very long approval process by the app or play store.

 ## Static files

 ### Service Worker
 We are using workbox from Google to work with the service worker.
 This is the recommended way by React.
-When creating a pwa with react-create-app it is pre-installed and pre-configured to precache all items in the manifest.json (ReactJS will inject some additional assets there.
+When creating a pwa with [create-react-app](https://github.com/facebook/create-react-app) it is pre-installed and pre-configured to pre-cache all items in the manifest.json (ReactJS will inject some additional assets there.
 So not everything needs to be specified manually).

 ## Dynamic data